Poor Thor! No matter what he does, he always gets overshadowed by his adopted brother, Loki.

 8. “What, because I am the monster parents tell their children about at night?”

 One of the most heartbreaking moments in Thor (2011) comes from this scene when Loki finds out about his real parentage from his father, Odin.

-Loki learns that he is adopted and that he is actually the biological son of Laufey, the leader of the Frost Giants who are Asgard’s enemies.
-Loki finally gets to the core of why his father always preferred Thor over him and the realization of his monstrous parentage upends his whole sense of identity.
+Loki learns he is adopted and is the biological son of Laufey, the leader of the Frost Giants, who are Asgard’s enemies.
+Loki finally gets to the core of why his father always preferred Thor over him, realizing his monstrous parentage upends his whole sense of identity.

-Learning about his heritage and the lies his adopted parents told him set Loki on the path toward villainhood.
-Knowing that he comes from a people that his family considers monsters makes him become a monster.
+Learning about his heritage and his adoptive parents’ lies set Loki on the path toward villainhood.
+Knowing that he comes from a people his family considers monsters makes him a monster.

-However, if Odin handled the reveal differently, maybe Loki would not have turned into a villain after all.
+However, if Odin had handled the reveal differently, Loki might not have turned into a villain.